Ernest Perron: Private secretary to the Shah: Iran's second most powerful man

 In 1943, Perron became the private secretary to the Shah, a job he retained until 1954.
 As private secretary, Perron controlled access to the Shah while also working as the court poet and philosopher.
 Reflecting his lack of education beyond high school graduation, Perron felt uncomfortable dealing with diplomats and asked the Swiss ambassador to give him advice about how to improve his social graces.
 Perron became very friendly with Mohammad Mosaddegh with Mosaddegh's son Gholam Hossein Mosaddegh remembering Perron as a "very good", "very pure" and "very religious man".
 Perron was used as intermediary between Mohammad Reza and Mosaddegh, being the only person allowed to enter the Shah's bedroom other than his wife and mistresses.
 George Middleton, the British ambassador to Iran called Perron a "court jester" who was only allowed his position at the court because he could make Mohammad Reza laugh, but others remembered him as a ruthless intriguer who was forever plotting to keep his position as the Shah's best friend and the second most powerful man in Iran, the Shah's favorite advisor and the man who controlled access to the Shah.
 Such was Perron's power to make or break careers that many in the Iranian elite found it expedient to cultivate him and always stay in his good graces by providing him with intelligence, which further enhanced his power.
 As Perron's Persian was less than perfect, he often served as the Shah's favored emissary with the British, American, Swiss and French embassies in Tehran.
 As a foreigner who could not own land in Iran nor had any important court position, Perron was completely dependent upon Mohammad Reza for power, which explains why he was trusted with such power by the Shah.

 The Shah's twin sister Princess Ashraf Pahlavi had a relationship with Mehrpour Teymourtash, but over time found herself being more and more attracted to his younger brother Houshang.
 Ultimately, Princess Ashraf decided to marry Houshang Teymourtash, but he was then visited by Perron who had a message from the Shah.
-The father of the Teymourtash brothers was Abdolhossein Teymourtash, an important minister under Reza Shah, who is generally believed to had died as a result of drinking "Qajar coffee" in 1933 (i.e. poisoned as the Qajar Shahs were infamous for killing their enemies with poisoned coffee), and Mohammad Reza did not want his sister to marry a man whose father had been killed by their father.
+The father of the Teymourtash brothers was Abdolhossein Teymourtash, an important minister under Reza Shah, who is generally believed to have died as a result of drinking "Qajar coffee" in 1933 (i.e. poisoned as the Qajar Shahs were infamous for killing their enemies with poisoned coffee), and Mohammad Reza did not want his sister to marry a man whose father had been killed by their father.
 Ashraf recalled:"Realizing how attached I was to Houshang, my brother had sent his friend Ernest Perron to see him.
 "The Shah doesn't doubt the sincerity of your feelings for his sister", Perron told Houshang, "but His Imperial Majesty knows his sister and he knows that a marriage to you will cause her suffering and unhappiness.
 If you really love her, you will not attempt to see her again".
 With that, Teymourtash ceased seeing Ashraf.